noam87/noamswebsite/content/r/conclusions.md

 rtags = ["cognitive"]
 +++

-A **belief** is axiomatic.
-It's what one holds to be true.
-They are at the core of our interpretation of the world around us, and our understanding of what is "true".

-As with mathematical axioms, beliefs are by necessity arbitrary.
-Whether one asserts with certainty "Freedom is desirable" or "Subjugation is justified" in the end comes down to choosing to believe so (Even if the first is further derived from the belief that "Suffering in others is bad", that in itself must be arbitrarily asserted, and so on).
+Your **beliefs** are axiomatic.
+They are at the core of how you interpret the world around you and your understanding of what is "true".
+But just as with mathematical axioms, beliefs are arbitrary -- they are not supported by facts and logic, but rather color our interpretation of facts.
+Whether you believe "Freedom is desirable" or "Subjugation is justified" in the end comes down to choosing to believe so (Even if the first is further derived from the belief that "Suffering in others is bad", that in itself must be arbitrarily asserted, and so on).

-A **conclusion**, as the name implies, is some terminal point at the end of a chain of logical assertions, ultimately stemming from one's beliefs, and whatever information is available to us.
+The **conclusions** you form on the other hand are not arbitrary.
+As the name implies, they represent some terminal point at the end of a chain of logical assertions, ultimately stemming from your beliefs, the quality of your logic, and whatever information is available to you at the time.

-And it goes without saying: whatever information *is* available to one at all times is incomplete or incorrect.
+And it goes without saying: whatever information *is* available to you is incomplete or incorrect, make no mistake.

 ---

+Sometimes your beliefs can feel like conclusions: you may convince yourself you have arrived at some belief out of careful deliberation, when in reality you've worked the conclusion backwards, merely stringing together facts that support your chosen belief.

+---

-Given the same information, but different beliefs, two individuals will arrive at different conclusions; each conclusion being perfectly logical.
+Given the same information, but different beliefs, you and a friend might arrive at different conclusions; each conclusion being perfectly logical.

 Choose your axioms carefully!

 ---

-Given the same beliefs, but different subsets of all of the information about a subject, two individuals will arrive, again logically, at different conclusions.
+Given the same beliefs, but access to different information, you and your friend might again conclude differently.

-Reconsider your conclusions always.
-Ask: what would I have concluded had `x` unknown been such and such?
+Ask not only "Is my logic sound?": what would I have concluded had `x` unknown been such and such?
 Or, what would I have concluded if I were to believe `B` instead of `A`?

 ---

-From studying the mathematical foundations of logic we know that, by playing and combining competing sets of axioms (and even logics themselves), and arriving at (sometimes contradictory) conclusions, we gain a richer understanding of the "truths" that exist within the mathematical spectrum<sup>1</sup>.
+By playing and combining competing sets of axioms (and even logics themselves), and arriving at (sometimes contradictory) theorems, mathematicians have gained a richer understanding of the "truths" that exist within the mathematical spectrum<sup>1</sup> -- but none is more "true" than the other.

-As such, one must be careful not to fool oneself into believing one has, or is capable of arriving at a "Truth".
+So in the "real world": don't fool yourself into believing you have, or are capable of arriving at a "The Truth".

-(Even if such one exists, can it even be [formulated](https://en.wikipedia.org/wiki/G%C3%B6del's_incompleteness_theorems)?
+(Even if such one exists, the question here is: can it even be [formulated](https://en.wikipedia.org/wiki/G%C3%B6del's_incompleteness_theorems)?
 Can such a formulation be trusted?
-It's turtles all the way down.)
+It's turtles all the way down!)

 ---

-One's beliefs and conclusions, even if "logically" formulated, at any given time, even if one can suspend all belief and assume to possess all relevant information, even then all we can aspire for is that our cherished conclusions be, at best, one of many equally valid readings of the "Truth".
+Your beliefs and conclusions, even if "logically" formulated, even if you suspend all belief and assume you possess all relevant information, even then all you can aspire to is that your conclusions be one of many equally valid ways of coloring "Truth".

-The best way to go about, if one desires not to go completely mad, is to pick one, or a few, and be mindful that each one of these is simply one more way of further enriching our flavor of reality.
+The best way to go about, you don't want to go completely mad, is to pick a few, and be mindful that each one of these is just one more way of further enriching the limited flavor of reality that was assigned to you.

 ...
 I think.